ansible/lightbulb/facilitator/README.md

 #### Presentation Deck

-For a basic linux server automation use DECK FILE HERE navigating down when given the option.
+For a basic linux server automation use `decks/ansible-essentials.html` navigating down when given the option.

 #### Examples & Workshops